open-cloud/open-cloud.github.io.old/userguide.md

 user back to his or her home dashboard.

 Users are also able to directly navigate the underlying data model using the left-hand navigation bar.
-The top set of tabs (Deployments, Sites, Slices, and Users) correspond to the core XOS objects, as described in the [Data Model](/archguide/#data-model).
-The following sections of this guide describe how administrators use these tabs to manage users, sites, and deployments, respectively.
+Each tabs (Deployments, Sites, Slices, Users, and Services) correspond to the core XOS objects, as described in the [Data Model](/archguide/#data-model).
+The following sections of this guide describe how to use these tabs to manage users, sites, and deployments, respectively.
 (The views described in this section are typically use to manage slices.)
-The bottom set of tabs (RequestRouter, HyperCache, and Syndicate) correspond to services that extend XOS.
-Most users will have no need to directly access these services, but will instead indirectly access the services through the tailored workflows supported by the various views.

 There are also views designed to support operators, as described in the [Operator Guide](/opsguide/).